hannahyu07/Hansard_Interruptions/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repository provides the foundation for a project exploring gender-based interruptions in political speeches using the Hansard dataset.

 ## File Structure

 The repo is structured as:

--   `input/data` contains the data sources used in analysis including the raw data.
+-   `data/raw_data` contains the raw data as obtained from X.
--   `outputs/data` contains the cleaned dataset that was constructed.
+-   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `model` contains fitted models.
+-   `other` contains relevant literature, details about LLM chat interactions, and sketches.
--   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## Statement on LLM usage

+Aspects of the code were written with the help of the auto-complete tool, Codriver.
+The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.

+## Some checks

+- [ ] Change the rproj file name so that it's not starter_folder.Rproj
+- [ ] Change the README title so that it's not Starter folder
+- [ ] Remove files that you're not using
+- [ ] Update comments in R scripts
+- [ ] Remove this checklist